modmore/docs/en/04_Redactor/02_v3.x/01_Quickstart.md

 Welcome to Redactor 3.
 We hope this will be your favorite editor for MODX, if it isn't already.

 The focus in Redactor is on a simple, clean, and user friendly rich text editor.
-It's not a page builder (though it integrates extremely well with our ContentBlocks solution for that!), but does output clean media and various types of media.
+It's not a page builder (though it integrates extremely well with [ContentBlocks](https://modmore.com/contentblocks/)!), but does output clean markup and various types of media.

 Let's take a quick tour of Redactor!